- Do I need to make an appointment with the Physics Director of Undergraduate Studies to get transfer credit?

 Do I need to make an appointment with the Physics Director of Undergraduate Studies to get transfer credit?

 No, unless there are very unusual circumstances.
-Detailed instructions for what you need to do are here.
+Detailed instructions for what you need to do are on the Physics Courses Away From Duke page.

 Can you tell me if a particular course is OK?